 Future Urban Structure: Future development of the site must be generally in accordance with the Future Urban Structure of the site as shown on Plan 1, to the satisfaction of the Responsible Authority.
 Minor variations may be permitted by the responsible authority, provided the overall vision and objectives for the development of the site are achieved.

 Requirements: All requirements must be complied with.
-Requirements outline matters that must be taken into account in the planning and design of a development.

 Guidelines: All guidelines should be complied with.
 Guidelines outline matters that should be taken into account in the planning and design of a development.